 From wine tours to mysterious lakes and burial grounds, a getaway to Prince Edward County is like a trip to another world.
 Country homes and vineyards are nestled in lush greenery and surrounded by water on all sides.
 Numerous species call this island home and you’re likely to meet some of them during your nature experience in Prince Edward County.

-Travellers can reach Prince Edward County via the historic Loyalist Parkway.
+Travellers can reach Prince Edward County via the historic Loyalist Parkway from Toronto.
 The Loyalist Parkway was constructed after the American Revolution in the 18th century and today runs through Prince Edward County.
 As soon as you glide into the county you’ll discover there are a whole bunch of things to do in Prince Edward County.

 Things to do in Prince Edward County, Ontario

 Note: Some activities may be affected by covid-19.
 Check with each attraction for opening hours and activities.
 Things are constantly changing as Ontario moves into different stages of Covid so be sure to check before you go.
 But as vaccines start rolling out, we can start dreaming of travel later this summer.

 Wine tours have to be at the top of the list of things to do in Prince Edward County.
 A decade or two ago wine connoisseurs were tripping over themselves singing the accolades of Italian wine and French wine, but that’s all changed.
 These days Canadian viticulture is getting top marks for some of the best wine in the world.
 Prince Edward County isn’t just any winery region, it is home to almost 40 wineries that produce everything from Chardonnay and Pinot Noir to dessert wines.

 In fact, Prince Edward County is recognized as one of three viticultural areas in Ontario by VQA Ontario Appellations of Origin.